BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-4.md

 ### C3_c.
 Vector Class
-COMPAS Vector class which contains useful geometric properties and methods.
+The COMPAS Vector class contains useful geometric properties and methods.
 Now let's create a Vector object and check its length.
 In Vector class, length is the attribute of the object.

 ```python